cytechmobile/radicle-vscode-extension/CONTRIBUTING.md

 - Notifications should not contain a trailing fullstop unless multiple sentences are used.
 - Success and Warning notifications should begin with what happened first e.g. "Updated patch title successfully"
 - Error notifications should begin with "Failed" e.g. "Failed updating patch title"
+- Copy, or parts of it, that represents data and which is dynamic should be depicted using monotype font.
+Similarly copy that is static should be depicted using non-monotype font. e.g. in the copy "Check Out master", where "master" is the name of the default branch of a repo, "master" should be depicted with monotype font "Check Out" without.
+- The above is usually possible in webviews and impossible in extension UIs.
+In the latter case the dynamic values should be depicted as being wrapped by double quotes e.g. 'Using Radicle identity "maninak"'

 ## Packaging Locally From Source